abelardopardo/ontask_b/docs/Install/index.rst

 Download, install and configure OnTask
 **************************************

-1. Download or clone a copy of `OnTask <https://github .com/abelardopardo/ontask_b>`_.
+1. Download or clone_actions a copy of `OnTask <https://github
+.com/abelardopardo/ontask_b>`_.

 #.
 Using a command interpreter, go to the OnTask folder and locate a folder